Referendums related to the European Union: Joining the EU

 Countries which seek to join the European Union in the future may hold a referendum as part of the accession process.

-Iceland, which submitted an application for EU membership in 2009 but subsequently suspended negotiations after a change in government, plans to hold a referendum on resuming negotiations by 2027.

 In Armenia, a hearing in the National Assembly on 21 June 2024 was organized by the United Platform of Democratic Forces (UPDF), to consider holding a referendum on the submission of an application for EU membership.
 On 27 June 2024, the president of the National Assembly, Alen Simonyan, confirmed that Armenia's leadership wants the country to join the EU and that it will hold a referendum in the near future.
 Simonyan stated "Our society has made a decision to be part of the European Union" and "I think that sometime in the near future we will have this referendum and I am sure that our people will say yes".
 On 25 October 2024, the UPDF announced that over 60,000 signatures had been collected in a nation-wide petition called Eurovote, in which signatures were gathered in support of holding a referendum on Armenia's EU membership.

 The constitution of France (Article 88-5) requires that any future treaty on the accession of new EU member states be approved in a referendum.
 Politicians in other existing member states have proposed referendums in their states, particularly with respect to the accession of Turkey.